psarando/shire-reckoning/README.md

 If Tolkien really did work out the calculations of the calendars of Appendix D so that the Elves' New Year's Day on Shire Astron 6 in T.A.
 3019 could fall on a Gregorian March 25, then I think he was more skilled in these matters than some might realize.
-This would also explain the reason behind the seemingly confusing extra day added to T.A.
+This could also explain the reason behind the seemingly confusing extra day added to T.A.
 2360 by Hador the Steward, and the omission of the 2 millennial leap-days in T.A.
 3000.

 ##### Loose Ends